-I am a Visual Artist based in the North West of England.
-I studied BA Hons Fine Art at the University of Salford 2017 – 2020 and graduated with First-Class Honours.
-I won the Howarth Life Drawing Prize in 2018 and traveled to Berlin with the bursary award.
+I am a Visual Artist based in the beautiful Douglas Valley in the North West of England.
+I embarked on an MA in Contemporary Art after completing a BA Hons Fine Art at the University of Salford 2017 – 2020, in which I graduated with First-Class Honours.
+I won the Howarth Life Drawing Prize in 2018 and travelled to Berlin with the bursary award.
 My current practice focuses predominantly on painting.
-I explore the local landscape and react to my environs; researching through photography, video, note taking, and poetry.
-I then translate this information, with the aid of satellite maps, to produce abstract bird's-eye views of the landscape.
+I explore the local landscape and react to my environs; researching through photography, video, satellite maps, note taking, poetry, sense connections to my surroundings, and psychological aspects such as dreams.
+I then translate this information to produce various degrees of abstracted interpretations of the landscape.

 I produce lyrical abstract paintings, carefully balancing calligraphic marks within the pictorial space of a non-traditional landscape format/ space.
 I carefully trace and track the performativity of the gesture and produce fluid abstractions that intuitively refer to experienced and semi-imagined landscape formed from thoughts that have been locked away through trauma and envisioned through the creative and therapeutic play of painting.

 The protection of our environment is paramount in this age of climate change, species extinction, and plastic pollution.
 I have experienced my local landscape much more during Lockdown: rolling hills, valley floors, ancient woodlands, the tide and flow of waterways.
 These vistas invigorate and inspire me.
 However, I am also scared, and ill-at-ease with the impact humans have on the planet and what lies before us in this near future.